keu/docs/learn/airflow-sagemaker.md

 2. Train the KNN algorithm on the data using the `SageMakerTrainingOperator`.
 The configuration for this operator requires:

-    - Information about the algorithm being used
+    - Information about the algorithm being used.
-    - Any required hyper parameters
+    - Any required hyper parameters.
-    - The input data configuration
+    - The input data configuration.
-    - The output data configuration
+    - The output data configuration.
-    - Resource specifications for the machine running the training job
+    - Resource specifications for the machine running the training job.
-    - The Role ARN for execution
+    - The Role ARN for execution.

     For more information about submitting a training job, check out the [API documentation](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html).

 3. Create a SageMaker model based on the training results using the `SageMakerModelOperator`.
 This step creates a model artifact in SageMaker that can be called on demand to provide inferences.
 The configuration for this operator requires:

-    - A name for the model
+    - A name for the model.
-    - The Role ARN for execution
+    - The Role ARN for execution.
-    - The image containing the algorithm (in this case the pre-built SageMaker image for KNN)
+    - The image containing the algorithm (in this case the pre-built SageMaker image for KNN).
-    - The S3 path to the model training artifact
+    - The S3 path to the model training artifact.

     For more information on creating a model, check out the API documentation [here](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModel.html).

 4. Evaluate the model on the test data created in task 1 using the `SageMakerTransformOperator`.
 This step runs a batch transform to get inferences on the test data from the model created in task 3.
 The configuration for this operator requires:

-    - Information about the input data source
+    - Information about the input data source.
-    - The output results path
+    - The output results path.
-    - Resource specifications for the machine running the training job
+    - Resource specifications for the machine running the training job.
-    - The name of the model
+    - The name of the model.

     For more information on submitting a batch transform job, check out the [API documentation](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTransformJob.html).